 Many efforts have been made to study the rainfall erosivity on the TP (Table 1).
-Most studies employed

-- 75 the empirical methods, however, our study has demonstrated that these empirical methods always resulted to obvious biases over the TP, when compared with the values based on the 1-min precipitation data by using the standard method (paper submitted).
-In the term of the type of the precipitation data, dozens of station-based precipitation data were commonly used to calculate the rainfall erosivity (e.g., Qin et al., 2016; Gu et al., 2020).
-Yue et al. (2022) has reported that the scarce weather stations can - 80 significantly reduce the estimation accuracy of the rainfall erosivity in the regions with complex terrain and climate, especially on the TP.
-Therefore, the accuracy of the estimated rainfall erosivity on the TP are largely reduced by the current empirical estimation models and the scarcity of the historical weather stations.
-In other words, the precipitation data with high spatial-temporal resolution are essential to calculate the rainfall erosivity on the TP.
+Most studies employed empirical methods; however, our study has demonstrated that these empirical methods always resulted to obvious biases over the TP, when compared with the values based on the 1 min precipitation data by using the standard method (paper submitted).
+In terms of the type of precipitation data, dozens of stationbased precipitation data were commonly used to calculate the rainfall erosivity (e.g., Qin et al., 2016; Gu et al., 2020).
+Yue et al. (2022) reported that the scarce weather stations can significantly reduce the estimation accuracy of the rainfall erosivity in the regions with complex terrains and climates, especially on the TP.
+Therefore, the accuracy of the estimated rainfall erosivity on the TP is largely reduced by the current empirical estimation models and the scarcity of historical weather stations.
+In other words, the precipitation data with high spatiotemporal resolution are essential to calculate the rainfall erosivity on the TP.